gloryofrobots/arza/README.md

 ### Data structures
 ```
-// Many obin data structures borrowed from [Pixie language](https://github.com/pixie-lang/pixie).
+// Many obin data structures are borrowed from [Pixie language](https://github.com/pixie-lang/pixie).
-// All of predefined data structures are persistant
+// All of the predefined data structures are persistent

 // accessing fields
 //<variable>.<name | integer>